jinshanmu/FDCwP/1_Vibration_ODEs.md

 $$[D_t D_t u+\omega^2 u=0]^n, \quad n=0,1, \ldots, N_t. \quad \quad \quad$$
 The discretization of initial conditions can be expressed as
 $$[u=I]^0 \quad \text{and} \quad [D_{2 t} u=0]^0.$$
+In difference equations the square brackets are often placed around the whole equation to indicate at which mesh point the equation applies, since each term must be approximated at the same point.

 ## 1.2 Implementation